 Online Resources for Learning WordPress

 What better place to start learning WordPress than the site that creates WordPress?

-Important note: depending on whether you’re a relatively new user on WordPress.com (started your site after December 2018) or you’re using a new theme, you may find you can only use the new block editor on your site.
+- If you’re a recent user on WordPress.com (started your site after December 2018) or you’re using a new theme, you may find you can only use the Block Editor on your site.

 Easy WP Guide

 One of my favorite WordPress learning resources is Easy WP Guide, created by my friend Anthony Hortin.

 Hortin’s detailed guide (200+ pages) covers the basics of adding, managing, and editing your WordPress content, and is filled with screenshots annotated with helpful tips.

 You’ll find easy-to-follow instructions for using the Classic Editor as well as the Block Editor.